USS Wasp (CV-18): Later operations

+Battle of Iwo Jima

 The next major operation dictated by Allied strategy was the capture of Iwo Jima in the Volcano Islands.
 Iwo was needed as a base for fighter planes to escort B-29 Superfortress bombers from the Marianas attacking the Japanese home islands, and as an emergency landing point for crippled planes.
 TF 58 sortied on 10 February, held rehearsals at Tinian, and then headed for Japan.
 Fighter planes took off from the carriers before dawn on 16 February to clear the skies of Japanese aircraft.
 They succeeded in this mission, but Wasp lost several of her fighters during the sweep.
 Bombing sorties, directed primarily at aircraft factories in Tokyo, followed, but clouds hid many of these plants, forcing some planes to drop their bombs on secondary targets.
 Bad weather, which also hampered Mitscher's fliers during raids the next morning, prompted him to cancel strikes scheduled for the afternoon and head the task force west.
 During the night, Mitscher turned the carriers toward the Volcano Islands to be on hand to provide air support for the Marines who would land on beaches of Iwo Jima on the morning of 19 February.

 For the next few days, planes from the American carriers continued to assist the Marines who were engaged in a bloody struggle to wrest the island from its fanatical defenders.
 On 23 February, Mitscher led his carriers back to Japan for more raids on Tokyo.
 Planes took off on the morning of 25 February, but when they reached Tokyo, they again found their targets obscured by clouds.
 Moreover, visibility was so bad the next day that raids on Nagoya were called off, and the carriers steamed south toward the Ryūkyūs to bomb and reconnoiter Okinawa, the next prize to be taken from the Japanese Empire.
 Planes left the carriers at dawn on 1 March, and throughout the day, they hammered and photographed the islands of the Ryūkyū group.
 Then, after a night bombardment by surface ships, TF 58 set a course for the Carolines and anchored in Ulithi lagoon on 4 March.